philzook58/philzook58.github.io/_posts/2023-10-19-python-itp.md

 prove(x + y == y + x)
 ```

-This uses the "crypto" form I was referring to above which signs theorem via a secret key. `check` confirms the hash, `trust` is a primitive to make axioms. `infer` is a mega inferrance rule that admits anything that z3 can prove.
+This uses the "crypto" form I was referring to above which signs theorem via a secret key. `check` confirms the hash, `trust` is a primitive to make axioms. `infer` is a mega inference rule that admits anything that z3 can prove.

 In order to describe Natural number induction, we have some choices.
 We could either use a higher order axioms (since Z3 does support simply typed higher order functions called "Arrays") or we can use an axiom _schema_.
 An axiom schema is a family of axioms.
 We can implement such a family as an axiom  producing function (another interesting option not explored here is as a generator of axioms, which would enable a brute force automation technique).

 The commutativity of addition is a little funky to prove because it depends on the structure of hw you defined addition, which feels odd to naive mathematics.
-Indeed it feels odd from a certain perspective to say you "prover" commutativty.
+Indeed it feels odd from a certain perspective to say you "prover" commutativity.
 Isn't that part of the definition of addition?
 Well, here we define addition only be using structural recursion on the first argument, so no it is not.
 This is a formal and technical point sadly.
 You can compare what is done here to Coq for example <https://softwarefoundations.cis.upenn.edu/lf-current/Induction.html>.

 First we prove that `0 + x = x + 0` which again isn't quite obvious.
 Then we use that as a lemma in the full proof.